Meet The Team

-In May 2020, he put together a music festival for Autism and ADHD in under a week with an incredible line up of artists to help raise funds for the telephone line system.
+In May 2020, he put together a global music festival for Autism and ADHD in under a week with an incredible line up of artists to help raise funds for the telephone line system.
 With the support of our community and the wider network of friends and families, the target was smashed.
-Dan has launched a second music festival due to the feedback from the last.
-He feels that it's important to make opportunities accessible for all and that it's a great way of bringing everyone together even when we're apart.
+Daniel launched a second music festival due to the feedback from the last which was also a great success.
+He feels that it's important to make opportunities accessible for all and wishes to continue making room for others to be very much a part of the conversation too.

 Client Support Manager

 Hi my name is Michelle and I am a mum to 3 children 2 of which are formally diagnosed on the spectrum with Autism / ADHD and Irlen's Syndrome.
 I also have a beautiful grandchild.